jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 test_division
 *********************************************************************************

-Now it is down to the test for division
+It is down to the test for division

 .. _test_division_red_0: